chewtoys/lifestylemaniacs/contents/the-ultimate-simplified-guide-to-building-muscle.md

 The **training session should be for 45-75 minutes**.

 ## Diet
-For building muscle, we need **2g/kg of body weight of (complete) protein per day, minimum 1g/kg of body weight of dietary fat per day,** and **10% caloric surplus**.
-Carbohydrates and dietary fats ratios depend on each individual.
+For building muscle, we need **minimum 2g/kg of body weight of (complete) protein per day, minimum 1g/kg of body weight of dietary fat per day,** and **10% caloric surplus**.
+Carbohydrates and dietary fats ratios depend on each individual; meal frequency as well.

 The primary focus of muscle building should be (organic) **whole foods** and not fitness supplements.
 Probably, the only supplements I recommend are:
+- Good quality **Complete protein powder** (e.g., whey, pea, hemp);
 - **Creatine monohydrate** or complex;
 - **Multi-vitamins and multi-mineral complex** (extracted from natural food sources);
 - **Krill Oil** (Omega-3s).